UPPMAX/programming_formalisms/learning_line.md

 ## Tuesday part 2: TDD

-> Goal: students have done multiple TDD cycles
+> Goal: students have done multiple TDD cycles individually

  * [x] Why is TDD important?
  * [x] What is TDD?